arun8796/AWS-notes/cloud-front/README.md

 CloudFront is seamlessly integrated with all the AWS service but also supports Origins that are located outside the AWS infrastructure.
 Edge locations are not just read only so the user can put content into it.
 Cached information can be cleared on demaand but AWS applies a charge for it.

 [*(back to the top)*](README.md#markdown-header-table-of-contents)

+* * *

+# Cloud Front Distribution

+CloudFront supports two different types of distributions:

+1. **Web**, to speed up the distribution of web content, like static web pages.
+2. **RTMP**,  to speed up the distribution of streaming media files using Adobe Flash Media Server RTMP protocol.

+Further important things to remember:

+- The default TTL for the content is set to 24 hours.
+- Distributions supports pre-signed URLs like in S3.
+- Distributions supports geo restrictions.
+- Invalidation can be configured to remove objects from the cache, but AWS charges extra money for this.